parsonsmatt/command-pattern/2-values-effects.md

 So stubbing global terms like this in Haskell?
 It's not possible.
 Sorry, or not, I guess, depending on whether you find the previous code disgusting or pleasantly concise.

+I know that someone probably has some awesome hack to make top level spies or stubbing work.
+I don't... really want to hear about it.
+Sorry!
+I can't be trusted with that kind of dark magic.

 # Dependency Injection?